akerber47/akerber47.github.io/reading.md

 read these again.)

 ### 2020 February
+- Dan Ariel and Jeff Kreisler, *Dollars and Sense*
+- J. K. Lasser, *Your Income Tax 2019*
+- Jeff A. Schnepper, *How to Pay Zero Taxes 2018*
+- Robert Irwin, *Tips & Traps When Selling a Home*
+- Robert Irwin, *Tips & Traps When Buying a Home*
+- Melanie Cullen, *Get It Together*
-- Ole Thorstensen, *Making Things Rights*
+- Ole Thorstensen, *Making Things Right*
 - Williams-Sonoma, *Pies and Tarts*
 - Noelle Howey ed., *The Real Simple Guide to Real Life*
 - Kimi Eisele, *The Lightest Object in the Universe*